Clémence Boulouque

-Clémence Boulouque (born 25 June 1977, Paris) is a French scholar of political science and international relations specializing in Jewish and Israel studies, professor, journalist, and literary critic.
-She currently serves as the Carl and Bernice Witten Associate Professor of Jewish and Israel Studies in the Department of Religion at Columbia University in the City of New York.
+Clémence Boulouque (born 25 June 1977) is a French scholar of political science and international relations specializing in Jewish and Israel studies.
+She is a professor, journalist, novelist, and literary critic.
+Currently, she serves as the Carl and Bernice Witten Associate Professor of Jewish and Israel Studies in the Department of Religion at Columbia University in the City of New York.

 Early life and education

-The daughter of magistrate Gilles Boulouque, her life was upended when her father was appointed an anti-terrorism judge in the aftermath of the wave of attacks of 1986, implicating Iran.
+The daughter of French magistrate Gilles Boulouque, her life was upended when her father was appointed an anti-terrorism judge in the aftermath of the wave of terrorist attacks that took place in France in 1986, implicating Islamic terrorist organizations linked to Iran and other Muslim-majority countries (see also: 1985–86 Paris attacks).
 Clémence Boulouque was only thirteen when her father, confronted with terrible political-media pressure, committed suicide on 13 December 1990.
-It is from this painful experience, revived by her presence in New York on 11 September 2001, that Boulouque's vocation for literature and novel was born.
-A graduate from the Paris Institute of Political Studies and the ESSEC, Boulouque spent some time in a recruiting firm before moving to New York for the first time in order to do a master's degree in international relations at Columbia University in 2001–2002.
+It is from this painful experience, revived by her presence in New York City on 11 September 2001, that Boulouque's vocation for literature and novel was born.
+A graduate from the Paris Institute of Political Studies and the ESSEC Business School, Boulouque spent some time in a recruiting firm before moving to New York City for the first time, where she won a Fulbright scholarship and studied for a master's degree in international relations at the School of International and Public Affairs of Columbia University in the City of New York (2001–2002).

 Career

-Back in France after New York, she devoted herself to writing, journalism, and literary criticism from 2002 to 2007.

-In 2003, she wrote her first story, Mort d'un silence, in which she tells the long ordeal that she and her family lived when her father committed suicide.

-She wrote in particular in Le Figaro littéraire, Transfuge and also in Lire.
+After returning to France, Boulouque devoted herself to writing, journalism, and literary criticism from 2002 to 2007.
+In 2003, she wrote her first novel, Mort d'un silence, in which she tells the long ordeal that she and her family lived when her father committed suicide.
+The book was awarded with the Prix Fénéon in the same year.
+She wrote in particular for the French magazines Le Figaro littéraire, Transfuge, and Lire.
 She regularly intervened as a chronicler in the program Tout arrive by Arnaud Laporte on France Culture.
 She was the producer of the series of programs such as À voix nue with Toni Morrison or Amos Oz, as well as a summer series about Marguerite Yourcenar.

-In 2005, William Karel made the film adaptation: La Fille du juge.
+In 2005, William Karel directed the film adaptation of her first novel, titled La Fille du juge.
 This documentary mixed: